SleepTheGod/Hackforums-Formatting-Guide/README.md

 [b][color=#FFA500]SECTION 2 MAIN CONTENT[/color][/b]

-The meat of your post goes here with proper formatting:
+The meat of your post goes here with proper formatting